 “Being born into a logging family, (my Grandpa Jack started logging with horses) I learned the value of hard work, long days, and problem solving to get the job done.
 You have to work as a team.
-If one person didn’t do their job, it effected the production of all.
-My Dad taught me to not just work harder, but to work smarter.
-If you were not smart, you had a good chance of getting killed or injured.”
+If one person didn’t do their job, it affected the production of all.
+My Dad taught me to not to just work harder, but to work smarter.
+If you were not smart, you had a good chance of getting injured or killed.”
 Stan also says with a smile, “I think my Dad made me and my two brothers work in the woods during the summers to keep us in college.
 It worked!
 All three of us have college degrees and work in fields that we love.”
-He grew up hunting, fishing and riding motorcycles, things he still loves to do with his family.
+He grew up hunting, fishing and riding motorcycles, things he still does with his family.

 Stan and Kris met in 1989 at Bible College and were married on August 1st 1992, beginning a life of full time ministry together.
-They have served 24 years in almost every capacity of ministry (including janitor) in 4 churches.
-They have been Lead Pastors at Kuna Life Church for over 18 years.
+They have served 26 years in almost every capacity of ministry (including janitor) in 4 churches.
+They have been Lead Pastors at Kuna Life Church for over 20 years.
 “The first service we attended at KLC had around 15 people.
 I have to admit, I wasn’t sure if this was where God wanted us, (we had just come from a church as Youth Pastors with 150 kids in our youth group- the KLC building was smaller than our youth room), and I would have to get a full time job outside the church just to live.”
 With 2 kids and one on the way, this required some faith.
 “After that service, we both knew that this is where God wanted us.
-We discovered that were actually about 30 people who were a part of KLC, and we worked together to make it what it is today.”
+We discovered that there were actually about 30 people who were a consistent part of KLC.
 As the church grew, KLC needed to build.
-It was located at School St. and Avalon, where the current City Hall is now.
-That facility is a total of 4 building projects. “after 4 years, I was able to quit my job as a house painter and focus solely on the church.”
+(It was located at School St. and Avalon, which is now the Avalon Suites building.)

-KLC outgrew that facility, sold it, and re-located to it’s current location by Kuna High School.
+KLC outgrew that facility, sold it, and re-located to its current location by Kuna High School.
 Stan says this was exactly where God wanted KLC to be.
 “It’s a long story, but God did several miracles to place us at this location.
 As an outreach driven church, what better place is there than next to the High School and a grade school?
-All three of our kids attended Kuna High School, and both daughters recently graduated.
-I have the privilege now of driving my son to school and seeing him first thing when school is out.
-I’m very blessed.”
-He says, “My wife Kris also works part time in the church office, so I actually do get to kiss the secretary when I want and not get into trouble.”
-He believes that ministry should be fun.
-He adds, “You won’t last in ministry if you don’t keep a sense of humor.”

 What we do as a Family: